 When it's not an emergency, visit urgent care

 Sometimes a health issue needs attention but isn't an emergency.
-If your primary care physician is not available and you need quick medical attention for a non-life-threatening problem, visit one of ProHealth Medical Group’s urgent care clinics.
+If your primary care physician is not available and you need quick medical attention for a non-life-threatening problem, reserve your spot in line at one of ProHealth Medical Group’s urgent care clinics.
 Urgent care doctors treat a broad range of conditions including colds, flu, fever, earaches, rashes, cuts, sprains, sports injuries, diabetes and chronic illnesses.

 With seven locations to choose from, there’s a ProHealth Medical Group urgent care clinic in your neighborhood.

 If you have had a medical emergency or visited urgent care, you may need follow up care with a primary physician.
 A primary care physician helps coordinate your health care and manages most health conditions.